 Step 1: Install Nautilus Dconf Tools

-Launch ‘Terminal’ and enter these commands one-at-a-time to install the Nautilus Dconf tools.
-This utility gives plenty of options to tweak your elementary OS in addition to enabling access to desktop and enabling right-click context menu on desktop.
+Launch ‘Terminal’ and enter these commands one at a time to install the Nautilus Dconf tools.
+This utility gives plenty of options to tweak your elementary OS and enable access to the desktop, and enabling the right-click context menu on the desktop.

 sudo apt-get update